 2.1.
 Study Domain

-Figure 1 shows the study domain with land and ocean mask.
-We limited the study domain to land only because of a lack of rain gauges and radar coverages over the ocean, radar data utility that rapidly dwindles with range along the coastal oceans (Figure 2), as well as the significant errors in satellite retrievals due to beam filling effects of part land and part water.
-A land/ocean mask (Figure 1) at 0.25o resolution is constructed from the GPM Microwave Imager footprint surface type data over the latitude/longitude box region enclosed by [125oW – 65oW, 25oN – 50oN].
+Figure 1a shows the study domain with land and ocean mask.
+We limited the study domain to land only because of a lack of rain gauges and radar coverages over the ocean, dwindlement of radar data utility with range along the coastal oceans (Figure 2), as well as the significant errors in satellite retrievals due to beam filling effects of part land and part water.
+A land/ocean mask (Figure 1a) at 0.25o resolution is constructed from the GPM Microwave Imager footprint surface type data over the latitude/longitude box region enclosed by [125oW – 65oW, 25oN – 50oN].
 Here we define “land” as lands, lakes, rivers and other inland waters.
 All others are defined as “Ocean”, and excluded in the analysis.

-Climatologically, syey. along
+Climatologically, precipitation features in CONUS vary with latitude and topography.
+Generally, it is wetter in the Southeast and along West Coast, but drier in the north and west.
+Based on Köppen-Geither climate classification, CONUS is typically classified into five main climate regions: A - Tropical Climates, B - Dry Climates, C – Moist Subtropical Mid-Latitude Climates, D - Moist Continental Mid-Latitude Climates, and H – Highlands (Figure 1b).